csc-training/portable-gpu-programming/openmp/03-poisson/solution/README.md

            for (int j = 1; j < nx - 1; j++) {
    ```

-   0.60 seconds
+   0.260 seconds

-   This is about 5 times faster than the serial CPU execution.
+   This is about the same than the serial CPU execution.

 4. Example code is provided: `poisson-4.c` corresponding to the fastest parallelization above.
+   The second run takes 0.023 seconds, and the third run and further runs the same.

-   This code runs in 0.35 seconds, corresponding to 9x speed up to the serial CPU execution.
+   This corresponds to about 10x speed up to the serial CPU execution.

-5. Running the fastest GPU code with `./poisson.x 2048 1024`
+5. Running the fastest GPU code with `./poisson.x 4096 1000`
-   takes 2.08 seconds whereas with serial CPU execution it takes 26.0 seconds,
+   takes 0.512 seconds whereas with serial CPU execution it takes 56.840 seconds,
-   so GPU is now 12 times faster.
+   so GPU is now 110 times faster.

-   It seems that our problem is likely too small for a GPU.
+   This shows that the default system size is too small for GPU to see a proper benefit.

+   Note: we also see for this larger case that the first GPU run takes 0.782 seconds, so
+   about 0.2 seconds longer than the later runs (as in the smaller case above).
+   This shows that the "wake up time" becomes effectively amortized in real runs.

+   You are welcome to experiment with even larger sizes.